 Note: Do not take apart any electrical appliance or device unless you know how to do it safely.
 Electric shocks can cause injury or death.

 Remember that Twilight Zone episode where William Shatner (or John Lithgow in the movie version) sees a gremlin on the wing of the airplane and no one believes him?
 A camera phone would have been helpful in that situation.
 If you're telling your friends about something unbelievable that happened (for example, catching a really big fish), it's nice to have proof.
 Take several photos, just in case your friends are still skeptical.

-For all of these tips, you'll have better luck if you know the basics of taking photos.
-To learn how to take photos with the iPhone, check out our iPhone Basics tutorial.
-For more general photography tips, head to our Digital Photography tutorial.
+With all of these tips, you'll have better luck if you know the basics of taking photos.
+To learn how to take photos with the iPhone, you can review our iPhone Basics tutorial.
+For more general photography tips, review our Digital Photography tutorial.